Vancomycin-resistant Enterococci (VRE) Infection

 In most situations, exposure to VRE does not lead to illness.
 The person might carry the VRE in his or her body, but not get sick at all, or might get sick from the VRE days, weeks, or months later.

-How is VRE infection diagnosed?
+How are VRE diagnosed?

-If VRE is suspected, a sample can be taken from the infection site (e.g., wound, blood, or urine) and sent to the laboratory for testing.
+If VRE infection is suspected, a sample can be taken from the infection site (e.g., wound, blood, or urine) and sent to the laboratory for testing.
 If enterococci bacteria are isolated, more laboratory tests are needed to determine which antibiotics will be effective for treating them.
 If the bacteria are resistant to the antibiotic vancomycin, a diagnosis of VRE is made.

-What is the treatment for VRE infection?
+What is the treatment for VRE?

 - Call your local health department.
 A directory of local health departments is located at http://www.vdh.virginia.gov/local-health-districts/.

-- Visit the Centers for Disease Control and Prevention website at http://www.cdc.gov/HAI/organisms/vre/vre.html.
+- Visit the Centers for Disease Control and Prevention website at https://www.cdc.gov/HAI/organisms/vre/vre.html.